Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 - ADHD

 ….and that’s just the beginning!
-In this section, we’ve only covered the first 20 keywords from our list —- we’ve got dozens more to share.
+In this section, we’ve only covered a few keywords from our restricted keywords list—we’ve got dozens more to share.

-If you’re interested in accessing the full list, here’s where you can find it: Download 100+ Words to Avoid in Your eCommerce Product Descriptions.
+If you’re interested in accessing the comprehensive list, here’s where you can find it: Download “100+ Words to Avoid in Your eCommerce Product Descriptions”.

 This list features the full Amazon keyword list and includes additional dreaded keywords to steer clear of to optimize your product listings on all platforms, not just Amazon.
-From words that could land your brand in legal trouble to deal breaker words that could negatively impact sales.
+From words that could create legal issues for your brand to deal breaker words that could negatively impact sales.

 How to avoid using restricted keywords when using AI to create product descriptions?